EuroProofNet/europroofnet.github.io/_pages/WG1/Oct2022/meeting.md

 **Programme:** Working in small groups on the development of tools for generating, handling or transforming Dedukti files.

-**Registration:** The number of participants is limited.
+**Registration:** Deadline: 18 September 2022.
+The number of participants is limited.
 If you want to participate, please contact [Frédéric Blanqui](https://blanqui.gitlabpages.inria.fr/).
 The cost of accommodation and meals is 134 euros/day/person.
 EuroProofNet can reimburse a limited number of people only.
 Check [eligibility rules](https://europroofnet.github.io/eligibility/) and [reimbursement rules](https://europroofnet.github.io/reimbursement-rules/) to get more details.

 **Organizer:** [Frédéric Blanqui](https://blanqui.gitlabpages.inria.fr/)